calaldees/teachingWorkshops/teacherTraining/SP1.md

 * Linux?

-### Lighthouse statement

-You've made a lighthouse statement about _who you are_ and _why you want to teach_.
-I made a lighthouse statement at the start of my teacher training PGCE.
-I read it back at the end of my PGCE year.
-I could not identify with it.
-It was some words that babaled about _making a difference_.
-It was unstructured idealist nonsense.
-I could not believe how much the year had changed me.

-This year will change you.

-> When you learn something, you are permanently changed.
-<sub>David Didau</sub>

 #### You will outgrow my support

 Right now I might look to you like some super-human teaching deity.
 By the end of this course you will feel completely differently.
 I'm just some dude doing a job I like.
 By the end of this year you will have outgrown the support I can give you.
 At the celebration day at the end of the course we will just be a bunch of professionals sitting around and talking about education.